 Macedonian cheese is similar to the White cheese Shopski style dish, but with the addition of flat Bansko sausage.
-You’ll find this on the menu at a variety of, called different names.
-At the Boulevard Mehana at the top of Pirin Street, it’s known as Chorbadzhiiski Style Cheese.
+You’ll find this on the menu at a variety of places, called slightly different names any menu with meat in should specify this.

-- Other favourite places for Parlenka: The Eagles Nest on the main square, the Boulevard on Pirin Street
+- Other favourite places for Parlenka: The Eagles Nest on the main square